jpverkamp/blog/content/reviews/books/Roger Zelazny/The Chronicles of Amber/5 - The Courts of Chaos.md

 And... now there might be  {{< spoiler >}}two Patterns{{< /spoiler >}}  ?
 And the next five books follow Corwin's son Merlin rather than Corwin?
 That's a thing.

 Overall, I'm glad I read the series.
 It was certainly interesting.
 Not my favorite books I've ever read though.
-I think it might be time for a break before trying the {{< goodreads book="Trumps of Doom" text=" Trumps of Doom " >}} .
+I think it might be time for a break before trying the *Trumps of Doom*.